• Skip to main content

 Visiting Bridges

 Due to how unique most of the bridges in Vietnam are, it’s wise to do some research ahead of time to see the best way to visit them.
 Certain bridges are exclusively for automobile crossing, while others are restricted to just pedestrians.
-Some of the bridges with special lighting and features only put on a show at certain times of day, so some planning is required to see them in action and where to view them from.
+Some of the bridges with special lighting and features are only put on a show at certain times of day, so some planning is required to see them in action and where to view them.

 Related Activities